connoraking/Spotify-YouTube-Multiavariate-Analysis/Multivar-Report.md

 The `NA` values are predominantly found within the popularity variables.
-Since the percentages are small (all less than 3%) and are seemingly random we will remove them for easier analysis.
+Since the percentages are small (all less than 3%) and are seemingly random I will remove them for easier analysis.

 ### Popularity/Dependent Variables